 The title of this post makes me cringe.
 You probably encounter these types of headlines multiple times a day on social media and around the internet.
-It’s designed to get you excited about spending money to change your appearance so you’re thin and therefore more attractive.
+How to get a bikini body headlines are designed to get you excited about spending money to change your appearance so you’re thin and therefore more attractive.

 Want to know how to get a bikini body FAST?
 The easiest way to get a bikini body fast is, of course, to put a bikini on your body.